kernsuite-debian/spead2/doc/cpp-recv.rst

    doesn't copy things to the same place, you obviously won't be able to use those pointers.
 Note that :cpp:func:`~spead2::recv::heap::get_descriptors` will also not be usable.

+See :file:`examples/gdrapi_example.cu` in the spead2 source distribution for an example that copies data to a GPU.